Primary Navigation Mobile

 Overview

-Top down thrills for four passengers remains the selling point, with a boot big enough for more than a weekend away.
+Joining the CLE Coupe, the key selling point of this Cabriolet is that it offers top-down thrills for four passengers, with a boot big enough for more than a weekend away.
 It’s actually larger overall than the E-Class Cabriolet and features the more youthful and high-tech interior of the C-Class, so on paper at least it looks like the best of both worlds.

 A more-than-subtle nod at improved aerodynamic efficiency hints at the high levels of refinement offered by the CLE Cabriolet – this is wind-in-your-hair motoring with a surprising lack of, well, wind in your hair.
 It was designed to be used with the roof down as much as possible, and we’ll go into how and why it accomplishes this later in the review.

 Rivals are falling by the wayside these days with no Audi A5 Cabriolet to compare this car to anymore.
-That means we can afford to look a bit further afield from the BMW 4 Series Convertible – from the Ford Mustang Convertible, to the vastly more expensive Maserati Grancabrio.
+That means we can afford to look a bit further afield from the BMW 4 Series Convertible, its main competitor, to the Ford Mustang Convertible, to the vastly more expensive Maserati Grancabrio.

 What’s it like inside?